 At Aberdeen h, spent part of his time lecturing and marking exam papers, but he still had the opportunity to pursue other areas of research.
 He was able to display his considerable talent, by providing a theoretical explanation for Saturn’s Rings, it also earned him £130 and the Adams Prize from St John’s College, Cambridge.

 In 1860, he suffered a serious bout of smallpox, but survived and moved to Kings College, London.
 In his time in London, he became acquainted with Michael Faraday at the Royal Institute and made great progress on his work in electro-magnetism, including a model for electromagnetic induction.
 In one of his most important works, he wrote:

 “This velocity is so nearly that of light, that it seems we have strong reason to conclude that light itself (including radiant heat, and other radiations if any) is an electromagnetic disturbance in the form of waves propagated through the electromagnetic field according to electromagnetic laws.”
 A Dynamical Theory of the Electromagnetic Field (1864), §20.

 In 1865, he returned to Glenair in Scotland and wrote a book “Theory of Heat” (1871)

 In 1871, he moved back to Cambridge, working on the development of the Cavendish laboratory.

 He died in of abdominal cancer on 5 November 1879 at the age of only 48 .

 James Maxwell was a real polymath.
 As well as his scientific discoveries, he loved poetry and enjoyed drawing.
-Though many contemporaries mentioned he lacked grace and confidence in social situations.
-He gained reputation as a typical eccentric scientist.
+Though befitting of his image as eccentric, many contemporaries mentioned he lacked grace and confidence in social situations.
 He was also an evangelical Christian.
 He wrote on the link between science and Christianity